Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 Passing data to policies
 ------------------------
-Since the poly-fungible API does not allow to pass specific information to the policies, parameters must be passed by using the data section of the transaction.
+Since the poly-fungible API does not allow passing specific information to the policies, parameters must be passed using the data section of the transaction.

 Marmalade-NG uses a standardized way to encode the data.